The photographer’s guide to mini sessions: Booking, pricing, and creative themes.

 - Mini session contract: This contract for a portrait photography session addresses all of the important legal issues that every owner of a photography business should be aware of, and generally includes clauses relating to artistic rights, proofing, rescheduling, payment schedules, coverage, and completion schedules, among other things.

 Photography mini sessions are a great way to build your portfolio, expand your client list, and fill gaps in your schedule.
 We hope this article has helped demystify some of the challenges associated with hosting your first mini session event and prepared you for the unique set of challenges associated with them.
-When planned correctly, mini sessions can be great fun and help you maximize revenue in a short block of time.
+When planned with an eye for details, mini sessions can be great fun and help you maximize revenue in a short block of time.